-11.★3 MUSIC 315 12.★3 chosen from MUSIC 416, 417, 431 Students must take EDSE 443 and 444 during the APT\, which is normally offered in the
+Students must take EDSE 443 and 444 during the APT, which is normally offered in the Winter Term only.

-- (1) MUSIC 124 or 126 151 155 156 are normally taken in the Preprofessional - (2) Entry to MUSIC 151, 155, 156, normally depends upon demonstrated theoretical competence.
-Students must contact the Department of Music to arrange for a time for the theory placement examination. - (3) Entry to MUSIC 124 or 126 depends on the successful passing of an audition during May, preceding the student's first year.
-Students must contact the Department of Music to arrange for an audition date. - (4) Students who have not successfully completed MUSIC 124 or 126 by the end of their first year in the Faculty of Education will not be allowed to continue in the MUSIC Major
+- MUSIC 126, 151, 155, 156 are normally taken in the Preprofessional Year.
+Entry to MUSIC 151, 155, 156, normally - depends upon demonstrated theoretical competence.
+Students must contact the Department of Music to arrange for a time for the theory placement - (3) Entry to MUSIC 126 depends on the successful passing of an audition during May, preceding the student's first year.
+Students must contact the Department of Music to arrange for an - (4) Students who have not successfully completed MUSIC 126 by the end of their first year in the Faculty of Education will not be allowed to continue in the MUSIC Major.
+(5) MUSIC 141 registration must be in - Concert Band or Wind Ensemble only. - (6) Students wanting choral music preparation should take MUSIC 140, 230, and 417 as their ★9 of noneducation options.
+Preparation in Class Guitar/General Music is offered in